ooni/ooni.org/content/post/2026-faulty-measurements.md

 - In the new rules we note:

-  - A new access rule is added and scoped to (XX, 1234\)
+  - A new access rule is added and scoped to (XX, 1234)
   - The age is limited to only include older probes, probes in the time range between: 19 Apr.
 2024 and 19 Apr.
 2025 (in julian days)
   - The minimum measurement count must be 1000
 - With these new rules a client has the following options:

   - Stop sending measurements if it doesn’t match the rules

-  - Send the measurements anyways with the rules, even if the rules don’t match its internal msm\_count and age.
+  - Send the measurements anyways with the rules, even if the rules don’t match its internal `msm_count` and age.
 This will lead to an error trying to construct the submission request, preventing the client from sending the request.

   - Send measurements using a wrong rule, the “catch all” rule for example.
 The server will choose the correct rule for running the verification, leading to a credential error and marking the measurement as **failed**.

   - Send measurements without any verification.
 This will mark measurements as **unverified**, so they can be further studied and filtered in measurements APIs

 With this approach we don’t need to know the specific identity of this probe nor we have to store any long term analytics of them.
 Consumers of the API can check whether the measurements they see comply with some degree of confidence: verified, unverified and failed.
 OONI also has visibility over subsets of measurements that present anomalous behaviour so they can be studied in detail.

 The process is straightforward and mostly automated, so it requires very little work to detect, filter and mark faulty measurements without compromising most legitimate probes.

-## **Future validation** {#future-validation}
+## Future validation

 There are still some metrics that we can only collect over a long period of time in order to better understand the effectiveness of the system.
 This is a task that OONI will be continuously performing and refining over time.
 This includes: